longevitywatch

 Does retinol help against wrinkles?

-Does drinking a lot of water really help against dry skin and wrinkles?
+Does drinking lots of water really help against dry skin and wrinkles?

-What is the best-proven remedy for wrinkles: retinol or vitamin C?
+What is the best-proven treatment for wrinkles: retinol or vitamin C?

 Related research